-TKO (Technical Knockout) The referee stops the fight.
+TKO (Technical) The referee stops the fight.

-Note: TKO is an umbrella term used when the referee stops the match.
-The causes for a TKO can be correspondingly diverse (e.g. punching techniques, injury, refusal to fight, towel throw).
+Note: The TKO is to be seen as an umbrella term that is used when the referee stops the match.
+The causes for a TKO can correspondingly diverse (e.g. punching techniques, injury, refusal to fight, towel throw).